 Some heavy-duty gardening tools like brush mower, power rack, hedge trimmer, etc., make the job simpler and convenient.
 If you don't have these heavy-duty tools, you can rent them from the local hardware store.

 But make sure the store owner keeps his tools clean and healthy.
 It is because a dirty tool can carry various grass diseases and infect your lawn.

-Since you are starting to build your lawn from starch, you need to complete the entire process in stages.
+Since you are starting to build your lawn from scratch, you need to complete the entire process in stages.
 Divide the complete process of lawn restoration into simple steps and dedicate at least two weeks to it.